 We coordinate the Princeton Multimedia Communicators Network; contact Danielle Alio to learn more or join the group.

-The Video Production Support team in the Office of Information Technology’s Instructional Support Services unit offers help with on-location video production and event streaming, as well as filming and editing video and digital media projects.
+The Video Production Support team in the Instructional Support Services unit offers help with on-location video production and event streaming, as well as filming and editing video and digital media projects.
 VPS manages the Broadcast Studio in Lewis Library, which can be used for video production and for faculty media interviews.

-The Learning Spaces Support team in the Office of Information Technology’s Instructional Support Services unit provides audio-visual support for classrooms and events, and it also loans equipment and offers audio editing and duplication services.
+The Learning Spaces Support team in the Instructional Support Services unit provides audio-visual support for classrooms and events, and it also loans equipment and offers audio editing and duplication services.

 The Digital Learning Lab, in Lewis Library, offers online guides, personal consultations and workshops in software applications and multimedia approaches.